CatLuvrHass/distributedSystem-module/l3-JMS-MOM/quoco-jms/README.md

 This project implements a sample stock price quotation web service using jms-message oriented middle ware

-if you already know what you are doing, run `mvn clean install` in root file, then `mvn exec:java` the files in following order:
+If you already know what you are doing, run `mvn clean install` in root file, then `mvn exec:java` the files in following order:

  - Broker -> Services -> Client.

+Example : `mvn exec:java -pl broker/`

-# Compiling the Services
+### Compiling the Services

 Goto a service folder and build the code by typing:

 `mvn package` or `mvn clean install`

-# Running the Service
+### Running the Service

 Compile the service and then type: